-2.24 Prosecution of Offences
+Prosecution of Offences

 The key strategy for the Enforcement Team over the last 18 months has been to increase levels of enforcement for waste offences (such as rubbish in gardens) by serving statutory notices and prosecuting offenders for non-compliance with the requirements of notices, in particular CPNs.
-Due to high levels of compliance with CPWs and CPNs prosecutions for these offences have not always been necessary and the vast majority of prosecutions have been for fly tipping offences.
+Due to high levels of compliance with CPWs and CPNs prosecutions for these offences have not always been necessary and the vast majority of prosecutions have been for flytipping offences.

-The deployment of CCTV cameras has allowed the team to proactively target fly tippers by undertaking extensive surveillance of fly tipping hotspots and subsequently identifying and prosecuting offenders.
-However, as most fly tipping offences involve the use of a vehicle a successful prosecution depends on the ability to identify the registered keeper of the vehicle.
-Unfortunately, a number of vehicles caught on camera have not registered the vehicle keeper details with the DVLA and therefore it is not always possible to identify the offender.
+The deployment of CCTV cameras has allowed the team to proactively target flytippers by undertaking extensive surveillance of flytipping hotspots and subsequently identify and prosecute offenders.
+However as most flytipping offences involve the use of a vehicle a successful prosecution depends on the ability to identify the registered keeper of the vehicle.
+Unfortunately a number of vehicles caught on camera have not registered the vehicle keeper details with the DVLA and therefore it is not always possible to identify the offender.
 Such cases are referred to the Police and details are placed to the Police Automatic Number Plate Recognition (ANPR) system for further action.

-In addition, for "low level fly tipping" typically involving a vehicle dumping a car boot or less of domestic waste, a £400 fly tipping fixed penalty notice will be issued as opposed to a prosecution.
-However, for serious fly tipping offences e.g. more than a car boot load of waste or commercial waste, the policy is to prosecute for the offence.
+In addition for "low level flytipping" typically involving a vehicle dumping a car boot or less of domestic waste a £400 flytipping fixed penalty notice will be issued as opposed to a prosecution.
+However for serious flytipping offences e.g. more than a car boot load of waste or commercial waste then the policy is to prosecute for the offence.

 There has been a significant increase in prosecutions since January 2016 compared with previous years.
-For example, in 2015 there were only 7 prosecutions for waste offences.
-This included four prosecutions for littering.
+For example in 2015 there were only 7 prosecutions for waste offences.
+This included 4 prosecutions for littering.

-Number of Prosecutions since 1st January 2016 to date:
+Number of Prosecutions since 1st January 2016 to date

 Offence Number of Prosecutions

-Fly tipping 23
+Flytipping 23

 Non compliance with CPN 8

 Duty of Care 3

 Dog Fouling 2

 Total 36